microsoft/PartnerResources/_docs/Skilling/D365 Academy/D365 Marketing Academy/Subpages/Segments.md

 # {{ page.title }}

-Targeting the right audience is an essential task for Marketers.
-This video titled **Working with Segments** to build segments Marketers leverage a powerful, easy-to-use logic builder that does not require specialized knowledge of complex data structures and logical operators.
+This video titled **Working with Segments** shows you how to use Segments in Customer Insights – Journeys.

+Segments help marketers reach the right audience for their marketing campaigns.
+You can create segments with a simple and powerful logic builder that works with any data structure and operator, without needing any special skills.

+And, with Copilot feature enabled, you create segments faster and easier.
+You type the segment criteria and Copilot will suggest the best logic for you.
+For example, if you want to create a segment of customers who have purchased more than $1000 worth of products in the last 30 days, you can type that into the Segment builder.

 {% include series.md
     includetags="d365 marketing academy|academy content|segments"